North Korea–United States relations: Later developments in 2019 and 2020

-Biden Administration (2021–)
+Biden administration (2021–2025)

 In early 2021, the United States under the presidency of Joe Biden attempted a new outreach to North Korea, to which they were unresponsive.
 On 18 March, the Korean Central News Agency put out a statement by North Korean first vice minister of Foreign Affairs Choe Son-hui acknowledging attempts at contact, and stating that North Korea would continue to ignore such attempts in the future.
 In it, she also criticized the United States for continuing military drills and maintaining sanctions against North Korea, and said that "no dialogue would be possible until the United States rolled back its hostile policy toward North Korea and both parties were able to exchange words on an equal basis."

 In October 2021, Kim Jong Un said the United States was a continuing source of hostility, and he made a public appearance in a showroom of advanced weapons.
 These weapons included one that Kim identified as a newly tested type of hypersonic missile that is difficult to shoot down; a new type of low-flying cruise missile; and what may be the world's largest, but still untested, intercontinental ballistic missile.

 On February 26, 2022, North Korea's foreign ministry stated that the US measures that "disregard" Russian security concerns are a "root cause of the Ukrainian crisis," in its first remark since Moscow launched a military invasion of its neighbour days earlier.

 On March 5, 2022, North Korea conducted its ninth weapons test of the year, shooting a suspected ballistic missile into the sea east of the Korean peninsula, just days before the presidential election in South Korea.
 The launch was met with condemnation from the US, South Korea, and Japan, which worry the North is planning a major nuclear test in the coming months.

 On March 11, 2022, after North Korea launched elements of its largest intercontinental ballistic missile in two recent tests, the US Treasury Department imposed fresh penalties.

 In May 2022, the United States and South Korea announced expanded military exercises, which according to South Korean military officials would involve field training for the first time since 2018.
 A North Korean foreign ministry-run think tank stated that these exercises will create "unprecedented instability security-wise."

+In December 2024, the plenary session of the Central Committee of the Workers' Party of Korea adopted what it called its "most hardline anti-U.S. response strategy", condemning its "anti-communist" policies and calling it the "most reactionary national entity".
+It also condemned America's alliances with Japan and South Korea as a "an aggressive nuclear military bloc" and called South Korea a "ardent anti-communist outpost".
+It said the policy would "strongly implemented for the prospective national interests and security guarantee of the DPRK".